Biomass starts to heat up down under

 Oilseed processing company MSM Milling today cut the ribbon on a new biomass boiler, which has begun powering their Manildra manufacturing plant.

+A new biomass boiler is exciting but let’s understand about MSM Milling.
 Founded by two brothers in 1991, the company has grown to supply markets all around the world.
 Their canola oil is used in popular biscuits, cereals, snack bars, and even Australian KFC stores.

 The official opening marks the end of an 18 month project to transition their facility from gas-fired boilers to a biomass system fuelled by timber waste from forestry operations in surrounding areas.